 The purpose of the roadside sample is to confirm or disprove the officers suspicions concerning whether or not you have been driving with excess alcohol.
 Such tests should not happen randomly though clients frequently feel, rightly or wrongly, that that is exactly what has happened to them.
 If, without reasonable excuse, you fail to provide a preliminary sample then you will be prosecuted.
 The punishment is 4 penalty points, or a discretionary disqualification, and a fine up to £1000: please note that even if it is later proven that you were not over the drink drive limit you can still be prosecuted for the offence.

-A loophole or, put more accurately, a defence to the allegation is whether or not you had a “reasonable excuse” for failing to provide.
+Whilst not technically a loophole, a defence to the allegation is whether or not you had a “reasonable excuse” for failing to provide a sample.

 2. THE EVIDENTIAL TEST